Everest Base Camp Luxury Trek

 • Guided city tour in Kathmandu by private vehicle

-• An experienced, English-speaking, and government-licensed trek leader and assistant trek leader (10 trekkers: 1 assistant guide) Porter service (2 trekkers: 1 porter)
+• An experienced, English-speaking, and government-licensed trek leader and assistant trek leader (10 trekkers: 1 assistant guide), Porter service

-• All necessary paperwork and trekking permits and TIMS.
+• All necessary paperwork, trekking permits (Sagarmatha National Park permit, VDC permit, and TIMS.

 • All government and local taxes